apollomatheus/RealtimeHtml/README.md

 1. Open the HTML file
 2. Click in the menu Realtime HTML > Toggle viewer

-# Extra
-You can open in a new screen.

-Just focus on the screen and reopen the HTML tab.

 __________________________________
 Steps to install/update it: